justanormalmaker/OPENDRUMS/README.md

 * **OFF/Charging Mode** - The board can be powered by the arduino USB connector.
 If power is given (using arduino's USB connector) the battery will charge.

 > [!CAUTION]
-> YOU MUST DISCONNECT THE ARDUINO FROM ANY COMPUTER OR USB BEFORE TURNING TO ON MODE.
+> DISCONNECT THE ARDUINO FROM ANY COMPUTER OR USB BEFORE TURNING TO ON MODE.

 The **Arduino** is the brain of the board.
 It comunicates with all the buttons, the DFplayer, an the OLED.
 * **Buttons grid** - Every button of the grid is connected to a **digital I/O (Input/output) pin** of the Arduino, setted as **INPUT**, and its also connected to **ground (GND)** and to the nagative terminal of an **LED** that is then connected to **5V**.
 Every LED is connected in series with a 220ohm resistor.
 When the button is pressed **it completes the circuit** and connects the arduino pin (pulled UP to 5V), and the negative terminal of the LED to GND. **The LED lights up and the Arduino feels the change in the state of the pin connected to the button**.